The Assessment Gap: Racial Inequalities in Property Taxation

-We use panel data covering 118 million homes in the United States, merged with geolocation detail for 75,000 taxing entities, to document a nationwide "assessment gap" which leads local governments to place a disproportionate fiscal burden on racial and ethnic minorities.
-We show that holding jurisdictions and property tax rates fixed, black and Hispanic residents nonetheless face a 10-13% higher tax burden for the same bundle of public services.
-This assessment gap arises through two channels.
-First, property assessments are less sensitive to neighborhood attributes than market prices are.
-This generates racially correlated spatial variation in tax burden within jurisdiction.
-Second, appeals behavior and appeals outcomes differ by race.
-This results in higher assessment growth rates for minority residents.
-We propose an alternate approach for constructing assessments based on small-geography home price indexes, and show that this reduces inequality by at least 55-70%.
+We document a nationwide "assessment gap" which leads local governments to place a disproportionate fiscal burden on racial and ethnic minorities.
+We show that holding taxing jurisdictions and property tax rates fixed, black and Hispanic residents face a 10-13% higher tax burden for the same bundle of public services.
+We decompose this inequality into between- and within- neighborhood components and find just over half of the inequality arises between neighborhoods.
+We then present evidence on mechanisms.
+Property assessments are less sensitive to neighborhood attributes than market prices are.
+This generates spatial variation in tax burden within jurisdiction, and leads to over-taxation of highly minority communities.
+We also find appeals behavior and appeals outcomes differ by race.
+Inequality does not arise from either (i) racial differences in transaction prices or (ii) price-regressivity in assessment ratios stemming from location-neutral features of the housing stock.

 Suggested Citation: Suggested Citation